Muhammad-Owais635/Muhammad-Owais635.github.io/_pages/about.md

 <style type="text/css"> body{ font-size: 12pt; text-align:justify; } </style>

 Hi!
-I'm Qaiser Abbas, a Teaching Fellow in the Department of Computer Science, University of Engineering and Technology Lahore.
-I'm an applied A.I researcher interested in basic research and real-world applications of deep learning and computer vision.
+I'm Muhammad Owais, a Research Assistant in the Center for Language Engineering, University of Engineering and Technology Lahore.
+I'm an applied A.I researcher interested in basic research and real-world applications of deep learning and natural language processing.
 Previously, I have worked at [Bioinformatics Research Lab](https://www.kics.edu.pk/labs/about/brl) and [Computer Vision and Machine Learning Research Lab](https://www.kics.edu.pk/labs/about/22) as Research Assistant in various Medical Image Computing and Image Recognition Projects.

-I am broadly interested in learning from limited data for visual recognition problems.
-My primary area of interests include transfer learning and self supervised learning with applications to medical image computing, computational plant pathology and industrial defects detection.
-I believe that artifical vision and learning from limited data can help us in improved object recognition, detection and segmentation to solve real-world problems.

 News!
 ======